List of association football clubs playing in the league of another country: Wales

-Although all the above clubs play in the English football league system and are allowed to compete in the FA Cup, Wrexham A.F.C. and Merthyr Town F.C. are under the jurisdiction of the Football Association of Wales for disciplinary and administration purposes.
-Swansea City, Cardiff City and Newport County previously had the same governance until an arrangement was made with the English FA for the 2011–12 season onwards which sees Welsh clubs playing in the top four divisions of English football under the governance of the English FA.
+Merthyr Town F.C. is under the jurisdiction of the Football Association of Wales for disciplinary and administration purposes.
+Cardiff City, Swansea City, Wrexham, and Newport County previously had the same governance until an arrangement was made with the English FA for the 2011–12 season onwards which sees Welsh clubs playing in the top four divisions of English football under the governance of the English FA.